-A lively cat, the Balinese is also loving and will sit quietly with her parent, purring and being petted.
+A lively cat, the Balinese is also loving and will sit quietly with their parent, purring and being petted.

-The Balinese will make anything tall her own special perch; her slender figure conceals a powerful jumper.
+The Balinese will make anything tall their own special perch; the slender figure conceals a powerful jumper.

 Male: large: >5 kg.